 Gabriel co-founded the Sylva Foundation with Sir Martin Wood.

-Gabriel has practical hands-on experience in land management, extensive knowledge of the forest sector and is a specialist in hardwood forestry research (with a doctorate in walnut research).
-He has conducted a range of consultancies for Government, NGOs and the private forestry sector and has worked widely in collaborative international research programmes.
+Gabriel has considerable practical hands-on experience in land management, extensive knowledge of the forest sector and is a specialist in hardwood forestry research (with a doctorate in walnut research).

-Gabriel has a track record in innovative project creation.
-He designed and planted a new 30 hectare woodland in Oxfordshire, England.
-In the 1990s he organised the establishment of more than 25 field trials across the UK and Ireland, and developed Britain's first independent research centre dedicated to hardwood trees - Paradise Wood.
-He was a founding member of the British & Irish Hardwoods Improvement Programme.
-He co-created the PINE project, introducing broiler chickens into farm woodlands.
-With SYLVA he has co-developed the myForest service, and leads the OneOak project, TreeWatch initiative, and Forestry Horizons think-tank.
+Previously he has collaborated widely in several international research initiatives.
+During the 1990s and early 2000s he organised the establishment of more than 25 field trials across the UK and Ireland, and developed Britain's first independent research centre dedicated to hardwood trees - Paradise Wood.
+He was a founding member of the British & Irish Hardwoods Improvement Programme, now the Future Trees Trust.

-He is currently a committee member of the Forestry Commission's Regional Assembly for the South East, a Council board member and a Fellow of the Institute of Chartered Foresters (and a professional examiner), and serves on the Board of the Society for the Environment.
+He is a committee member of the Forestry Commission's Regional Advisory Committee for the South East, and has played an active role in the Institute of Chartered Foresters (former Council member and a professional examiner), of which he is a Fellow.

 Alistair coordinates the myForest service and is a founding member of staff of the Sylva Foundation.